drorvinkler/yasoo/README.md

 For this to work all fields in the serialized class that are not json-serializable should have a type hint.
 #### Multiple Serialization Methods For The Same Type
-If you want to define a custom serialization method for a type for a specific use case, without affecting the default one, you can create another instance of `Serializer` and register this method om that instance.
+If you want to define a custom serialization method for a type for a specific use case, without affecting the default serializer, you can create another instance of `Serializer` and register the method on that instance.
 For example:
 ```
 from yasoo import Serializer, serializer, serialize